mo9527/upgradeSmartContract/README.md

 ### KeyValueStorage.sol

-A contract that can store all data for the main contract.
+A contract that can store up all data for the main contract.

 ### UpgradeProxy.sol